tarung-15/Pharmaceutical-Management-System/README.md

 ```
 ### Open http://127.0.0.1:8000/ in your browser.

-## Contributing
+# Contributing
-- Fork the repo
+1. Fork the repository
-- Create a new branch (feature-xyz)
+2. Create a feature branch
-- Commit changes
+3. Commit your changes
+4. Push to the branch
-- Push branch and create a Pull Request
+5. Create a Pull Request